griffio/griffio.github.io/_posts/2015-06-12-Remote-First.md

 As [discussed](/facebook/2015/04/05/Facebook-openplan/), how do you compete for hires?

+Superpowers are defined by having an aircraft carrier - tech superpowers have a corporate spaceship campus.

 If you are Apple you can compete by building a [big space ship](http://www.cupertino.org/index.aspx?page=1107).

 If the perception of your company is still taken from the inertia when it first put Radio on the Internet in 1999, then Remote First offers a methodology and a brand to make it relevant instead of adding ephemeral benefits like ping pong, catered lunches.